klgh/storygraph-ku-check/README.md

-# StoryGraph KU Checker v0.7
+# StoryGraph Kindle Unlimited Checker

-Chrome extension MVP that checks whether a StoryGraph book appears to be included with Kindle Unlimited.
+Chrome extension that checks whether a StoryGraph book is included with Kindle Unlimited.

+## Features

-## v0.7
+## Installation

-- Replaces strict title/author substring matching with weighted title-token and author-name matching.
-- Accepts Amazon subtitles, series labels, edition text, and author role labels.
-- Uses surname matching when Amazon formats the author byline differently.
-- Uses a new cache namespace so older uncertain results are ignored.
+1. Clone the repository
+2. Run `npm install`
+3. Run `npm run build`

-Load the `dist` directory as an unpacked Chrome extension.
+4. Load the `dist` directory as an unpacked Chrome extension.

+## Usage

+1. Open the StoryGraph book page
+2. The extension will check if the book is included with Kindle Unlimited

-## v0.8 matching change
+## Contributing

-After the extension selects a sufficiently strong Amazon search result, the product page is treated as the matched book.
-Amazon subtitle/byline formatting no longer downgrades every result to “Possible match.”
-The product page now resolves to **Available on Kindle Unlimited** or **Kindle Unlimited was not detected**.
+Issues and feature requests are welcome.
+Please open an issue or submit a pull request.